 SUMMARY AND RECOMMENDATIONS

-Fistulizing Crohn's disease — We commonly use antibiotics (either metronidazole or ciprofloxacin alone or in combination) as first-line treatment of uncomplicated perianal fistula following drainage of associated abscesses.
+Fistulizing Crohn disease — We commonly use antibiotics (either metronidazole or ciprofloxacin alone or in combination) as first-line treatment of uncomplicated perianal fistula following drainage of associated abscesses.
 Antibiotics are continued for three months in most situations.
-We use antibiotics in combination with 6-mercaptopurine, azathioprine, or infliximab for more complex or refractory cases.
+We use antibiotics in combination with 6-mercaptopurine, azathioprine, or an anti-tumor necrosis factor (anti-TNF) monoclonal antibody for more complex or refractory cases.

 Ulcerative colitis — Controlled trials of narrow spectrum antibiotics in ulcerative colitis have not demonstrated a consistent benefit.
 Thus they have little, if any, role in the treatment of active disease except possibly in patients with disease refractory to traditional medications or in those with fulminant colitis in whom they may help to avert a life-threatening infection.
 There is some developing evidence that broad spectrum rifaximin or combinations of antibiotics may have a role in treating ulcerative colitis, but more extensive studies need to confirm these preliminary results.
 (See "Management of severe ulcerative colitis".)